The Playwrights' Center: History

 Recent partners have included Tectonic Theater Project, Mixed Blood Theatre, Actors Theatre of Louisville, The Public Theater (NY), Oregon Shakespeare Festival, Ten Thousand Things Theater Company, Berkeley Rep, Marin Theatre Company, Seattle Repertory Theatre, and others.
 The Center also collaborates with local cultural institutions as the Walker Art Center and Minnesota History Center to develop theater that deepens their programming.

 Programs

 The Ruth Easton Lab

-The Ruth Easton New Play Series is a uniquely intimate and accessible way to experience the thrill of raw new work.
-It gives selected Core Writers 20 hours with collaborators to workshop their script—to write, rewrite, experiment, and shape their work.
-Each year a handful of plays are selected from the Core Writers for development in The Ruth Easton Series.
-With funding from the Ruth Easton Lab, the plays receive a director, a designer who works with the playwright on one design element of his or her work, rehearsal time, and, if the playwright chooses, a two public readings of the play which are free for everyone.
+The Ruth Easton New Play Series gives selected Core Writers 20 hours with collaborators to workshop their script.
+Each year, a handful of plays are selected from the Core Writers for development in The Ruth Easton Series.
+With funding from the Ruth Easton Lab, the plays receive a director, a designer and, if the playwright chooses, a free two public readings of the plays.

 Core Writers

 Each term is three years; Core Writers may re-apply for additional terms.

 Core Apprentices

-Schools participating in the New Plays on Campus program may nominate students to become Playwrights’ Center Core Apprentices, a unique and high-profile opportunity.
-In partnership with the Kennedy Center American College Theater Festival, the Core Apprentice program provides student playwrights with such benefits as a year of mentorship with a professional playwright and a full workshop of a new play at the Playwrights’ Center.
+Schools participating in the New Plays on Campus program may nominate students to become Playwrights’ Center Core Apprentices.
+In partnership with the Kennedy Center American College Theater Festival, the Core Apprentice program provides student playwrights with a professional playwright and a workshop of a new play at the Playwrights’ Center.
 Five student playwrights are selected each year to be “Core Apprentices”.